All about the Edinburgh Whisky Festival in 2026

 Bar experience

 And finally, shop your heart out.
-Edinburgh whisky festivals feature a fully stocked bar for drinks beyond tastings, plus onsite retailers where you can browse and buy your favourite whiskies discovered during the festival.
+The festival features a fully stocked bar for drinks beyond tastings, plus onsite retailers where you can browse and buy your favourite whiskies discovered during the festival.

 Distinctive three-strand format